agentauthco/agentauth/README.md

 AgentAuth is a **self-authenticating UUID for AI agents** — a simple, lightweight, open-source primitive for universal identity and trust, designed for use with MCP and agent-native systems.

 No logins.
 No sessions.
 No extra infra.
-Just identity and authentication in a single UUID.
+Just a single UUID for both identity and authentication.

 ## 🔥 Why AgentAuth?